VCE / VCAL

 We appreciate that the Senior years are important in all students’ lives: we are confident that our smaller classes and the opportunity for additional help provided by our staff are significant advantages.
 It is also important, however, for students to appreciate that they should be involved in other activities.
-This time of developing maturity is one where students should take the additional opportunities school and the community offers, particularly in the area of student leadership and community service, as well as sport and recreation.
+This time of developing maturity is one where students should take the additional opportunities school and the community offers, particularly in the area of student leadership and community service, as well as sport, recreation and part-time paid employment.

 In an increasingly competitive environment for both employment and tertiary courses, it is the student who has clearly been involved in a wide range of activities who will have the edge and who will generally perform better at University/TAFE or in work.
-Completing secondary education and gaining the VCE or its equivalent is the normal expectation required in our society today.
-It is expected that students will show the required commitment to their school work and in order to achieve their best students should be completing an average of at least 3 – 4 hours of homework per night.
+Completing secondary education and gaining a VCE or VCAL Certificate is the normal expectation required in our society today.
+It is expected that students will show the required commitment to their school work, and in order to achieve their best results, students should be completing an average of at least 3 – 4 hours of homework per night at VCE level.
 VCAL has fewer demands in relation to homework, however, students need to balance school requirements, TAFE requirements and Work Placement.

 The VCE is a two year course based on units in different studies leading to the award of the Victorian Certificate of Education.

-UNITS 1 AND 2 are usually taken in Year 11 but can also be taken in Year 10 or Year 12.
+UNITS 1 AND 2 are Year 11 equivalent, that be taken earlier, (for a student demonstrating skills and competencies) or in Year 12.
 They are assessed within the school and the result of (S) Satisfactory or (N) Not Satisfactory is reported to the Victorian Curriculum and Assessment Authority (VCAA).

-UNITS 3 AND 4 are usually taken at Year 12 as they are substantially more difficult than Units 1 and 2.
+UNITS 3 AND 4 are Year 12 equivalents and they are substantially more difficult than Units 1 and 2.
 Unit 3 and 4 must be taken as a sequence or pair.
 Satisfactory or Not Satisfactory completion of a unit is assessed within the school and the result (S or N) is reported to VCAA.
 VCAA conducts end of year examinations in all Unit 4 studies.

 SUCCESSFUL COMPLETION OF THE VICTORIAN CERTIFICATE OF EDUCATION

 To graduate with the Victorian Certificate of Education students must satisfactorily complete a minimum of 16 units, however most students undertake more units to ensure that they have greater breadth in the course.

 These must include: